Contrast Sensitivity Functions in Autoencoders: 2. Methods: Estimating Contrast Sensitivity in Autoencoders

 The CSF describes the linear response of human viewers for low-contrast sinusoids~\cite{Campbell68,Mullen85,Kelly79}.
-In that linear setting, the CSF describes an input-output mapping where an input sinusoid of frequency $f$, the basis function $\vect{b}^f$, leads to an output, $\vect{y}^f$, with attenuated contrast (or standard deviation, $\sigma$) given by, $\sigma(\vect{y}^f) = \textrm{CSF}(f) \, \sigma(\vect{b}^f)$.
-In the case of humans the slope is obtained from contrast thresholds because there is no access to the output.
-However, for autoencoders the computation of the output is straightforward, $\vect{y}^f = S(\vect{b}^f,\theta)$.
-Therefore, given an input sinusoid, one could check the attenuation factor by comparing the standard deviation of output and input:
+In that linear setting, the CSF describes an input-output mapping where an input sinusoid of frequency $f$, the basis function $\vect{b}^f$, leads to an output, $\vect{y}^f$, with attenuated contrast (or attenuated standard deviation, $\sigma$).
+The output standard deviation is given by, $\sigma(\vect{y}^f) = \textrm{CSF}(f) \, \sigma(\vect{b}^f)$.
+In the case of humans the attenuation factor, $\textrm{CSF}(f)$, has to be obtained from contrast thresholds because there is no access to the output.
+However, for autoencoders the computation of the output is straightforward. \blue{If the degradation of the acquisition is taken into account, the sinusoids, $\vect{b}^f$, used to simulate the measurement of the CSF have to undergo the degradation as well, and we should consider an \emph{eye+network} system, $S$:} \blue{ }

+Therefore, one could check the attenuation factor by comparing the standard deviation of output and input:

+\blue{Note that the CSF ratio in Eq.~\ref{csf1} (which uses degraded sinusoids to probe the network) is different from checking the Fourier response of the network, where one would use \emph{clean} sinusoids at the input:}

-This ratio should be computed for low-contrast sinusoids to keep the (eventually) nonlinear autoencoder in the low-energy range.
+\blue{The relation of Eq.~\ref{csf1} with the regular determination of the CSF in humans is illustrated in Fig.~\ref{FilterDefinition}.} Of course, the ratio in Eq.~\ref{csf1} should be computed for low-contrast sinusoids to keep parallelism with human CSF and keep the (eventually) nonlinear autoencoder in the low-energy range.
 For chromatic sinusoids the deviations have to be computed separately over the achromatic, red-green, and blue-yellow color channels~\cite{Mullen85}.
-In this work we use the Jameson and Hurvich opponent color space~\cite{Jameson59} to generate achromatic and purely chromatic gratings and to decompose the corresponding responses.
+In this work we use a classical opponent color space~\cite{Jameson59} to generate achromatic and purely chromatic gratings and to decompose the corresponding responses.

 Of course, plain attenuation for sinusoids in Eq.~\ref{csf1} may not provide a full description of the action of nonlinear systems.
 In principle it is not obvious why we should perform the analysis in a specific basis.
-Therefore one should check to what extent sinusoids are indeed eigenfunctions of the system.
+Therefore one should check to what extent waves are indeed eigenfunctions of the system.